luuquangvu/hass_local_openai_llm/README.md

 - Added temperature control
 - Added option to strip emojis from responses
 - Added option to take full manual control of the prompt
-  - This will remove ALL content that Home Assistant normally inserts when compiling the system prompt that's sent ot the LLM
+  - This will remove ALL content that Home Assistant normally inserts when compiling the system prompt that's sent to the LLM
   - Additional variables are exposed to the prompt jinja template for tools, entities, voice-satellite area, etc
   - **For advanced use only: not recommended for most users, and not yet documented here**